-- We have entered into certain business development-related agreements with third parties that include the funding of certain research, development, and commercialization efforts.
+• We have entered into certain business development-related and strategic agreements with third parties that include the funding of certain research, development, manufacturing and commercialization efforts.
 Certain of our transactions, including collaborations, licensing arrangements, and asset acquisitions, include the potential for future milestone and royalty payments by us upon the achievement of pre-established developmental and regulatory targets and/or commercial targets.
+Other transactions include the potential for future lease-related expenses and other costs.

-Our obligation to fund these research and development and commercialization efforts and to pay these potential milestone and royalties is contingent upon continued involvement in the programs and/or the lack of any adverse events that could cause the discontinuance of the programs associated with our collaborations, licensing arrangements and acquisitions.
-We may enter into additional business development transactions, including acquisitions, collaborations, licensing arrangements and equity investments, that require additional capital. - To the extent we borrow amounts under our existing credit agreement, we would be required to repay any outstanding principal amounts in 2027. - As of March 31, 2023, we had \$2.9 billion remaining authorization available under our Share Repurchase Program.
+Our obligation to fund these research and development and commercialization efforts and to pay these potential milestones, expenses and royalties is contingent upon continued involvement in the programs and/or the lack of any adverse events that could cause their discontinuance.
+We may enter into additional business development transactions and strategic agreements, including acquisitions, collaborations, licensing arrangements and equity investments, that require additional capital.

+- To the extent we borrow amounts under our existing credit agreement, we would be required to repay any outstanding principal amounts in 2027. - · As of June 30, 2023, we had \$2.8 billion remaining authorization available under our Share Repurchase Program.